marsdrums/ReSTIR-reworking/README.md

  and picking a subset of them.
 (I.e., every 𝑅𝑗 is also a sample 𝑆𝑖)

 (Refer to these link for an in-depth explaination: https://cwyman.org/blogs/introToReSTIR/introToRIS.md.html#:~:text=Resampled%20importance%20sampling%2C%20or%20RIS,thesis%20from%20Brigham%20Young%20University. )

+With the RIS mechanics, we can perform a cheap estimate of a sample importance, and perform costly ray tracing operations only for samples that we know must be somehow relevant.

+## ReSTIR (Reservoir-based Spatio-Temporal Importance Resampling)

 ## Anatomy of the "gi" pass